MicroStrategy/embedding-sdk-docs/docs/add-functionality/filters.md

 ## Events

-There are two events that are fired on the embedded dossier when a filter is applied after rendering.
+There are two events that are fired on the embedded dashboard when a filter is applied after rendering.

 - [onFilterUpdated](./add-event.md#onfilterupdated)
 - [onVisualizationElementsChanged](./add-event.md#onvisualizationelementschanged)